 Serving Healthcare Workers During a Crisis

-By Chelsea F.
+Chelsea F.

 When Jesus fed 5,000 people, He had only five loaves of bread and two fish.
 But after He looked up to heaven and gave thanks, God multiplied the bread and fish abundantly.
 Everyone who ate was satisfied, and they even had twelve baskets left over.

 A couple in Southeast Asia has experienced this multiplication of abundance as they faithfully respond to COVID-19 in their community.
 Their city is home to many clothing factories, and some of these factories have started to make and sell protective “hazmat” suits for $7.
-Since many of the hospitals lack the equipment to take precautions with COVID-19, this missionary couple decided to buy 100 of these suits so they could give them to the hospitals for free.
+Since many of the hospitals lack the equipment to take precautions against COVID-19, this missionary couple decided to buy 100 of these suits so they could give them to the hospitals for free.

 Word about their purchase quickly spread throughout their community and beyond.
 People started asking if they could contribute to the couple’s suit purchase.
 Eventually, enough people became involved to where the couple could buy 1,000 suits instead of 100.
 Soon, they were able to buy 1,350 suits.